-First published March 2022 by London Academic Publishing www.lapub.co.uk these tumors can widely vary, from carotid bifurcation to the auricular branch of the vagus nerve.
-The most frequent localization is the carotid body, accounting for almost half of the tumors ^{[5],[6]} whereas glomus jugulare tumors represent 24% of them ^[6].
-Even though they are benign tumors, the symptomatology can be the cause of the mass effect ^[2].
+First published June 2022 by London Academic Publishing www.lapub.co.uk vary, from carotid bifurcation to the auricular branch of the vagus nerve.
+The most frequent localization is the carotid body, accounting for almost half of the tumors [5], [6] whereas glomus jugulare tumors represent 24% of them [6].
+Even though they are benign tumors, the symptomatology can be the cause of the mass effect [2].